SchedEx/SchedEx/README.md

 SchedEx uses the [crontab](https://github.com/jshmrtn/crontab) library to parse crontab strings.
 If it is unable to parse the given crontab string, an error is returned from the `SchedEx.run_every` call and no jobs are scheduled.

-Buiding on the support provided by the crontab library, SchedEx supports *extended* crontabs.
+Building on the support provided by the crontab library, SchedEx supports *extended* crontabs.
 Such crontabs have 7 segments instead of the usual 5; one is added to the beginning of the crontab and expresses a seconds value, and one added to the end expresses a year value.
 As such, it's possible to specify a unique instant down to the second, for
 example: